 WHAT ROLE DOES REAL-WORLD EVIDENCE PLAY IN CARE DECISIONS FOR PEOPLE IMPACTED BY HIV?

-Underrepresentation in clinical trials can leave clinicians with an incomplete picture of how a medicine works in practice, creating challenges for deciding on the right option for individual patients.
-There is no one size fits all approach to treatment or prevention for people impacted by HIV, and understanding those individual wants and needs is critical.
-Gathering data and insights through RWE can help provide clinicians with a comprehensive and representative picture of how individuals respond to certain medicines, helping people impacted by HIV to receive the right medicine for them, improving adherence and quality of life.
+There is no one size fits all approach to treatment or prevention for people impacted by HIV.
+Gathering data and insights through RWE can help provide clinicians with a comprehensive and representative picture of how medicines work in people’s day to day lives, helping them to respond to different wants and needs to improve treatment satisfaction, adherence and quality of life.

 HOW ARE WE CHAMPIONING REAL-WORLD EVIDENCE AT ViiV HEALTHCARE?